sowndev0106/domain-router/SSL_SETUP.md

-# SSL/TLS Support
+# SSL/TLS Configuration

 ## Overview

-Domain Router now supports HTTPS with SSL/TLS termination!
-When you enable SSL for port 80, the proxy automatically:
+Domain Router supports HTTPS with automatic SSL/TLS termination.
+When you enable SSL for a route:

-1. Creates a port 443 (HTTPS) listener
+1. Port 443 listener is created automatically
-2. Generates or loads a self-signed certificate
+2. Self-signed certificate is generated (or loaded from cache)
-3. Terminates TLS/SSL on port 443
+3. TLS termination happens at the proxy
-4. Forwards decrypted HTTP traffic to your backend
+4. Decrypted HTTP traffic is forwarded to your backend

 ## How It Works